Joan Micklin Silver: Career

 Chilly Scenes of Winter (1979), originally released as Head over Heels, was less of a triumph.
 United Artists, the major studio that produced Chilly Scenes, changed the film's name and edited in a happy ending, suggesting that "market research" justified the change in title.
 Chilly Scenes did not receive the same warm reception as Silver's earlier films, but a 1982 re-edit of the film (complete with the intended title reinstated) received better notice and the film has been labeled as a cult hit.

 Silver is known for the film Crossing Delancey (1988), a romantic comedy starring Amy Irving about a bookstore clerk with career aspirations in the literary world, who is concerned about concealing her "Lower East Side roots".
 This project too ran into roadblocks: studio executives told Silver that Crossing Delancey was too "ethnic".
-Eventually Steven Spielberg intervened in support of Silver's project and Warner Bros. distributed the film.
+Eventually Steven Spielberg (then married to the film's star Amy Irving) intervened in support of Silver's project and Warner Bros. distributed the film.

 Silver also conceived and directed the musical revue A...
 My Name Is Alice with Julianne Boyd, which she and Boyd intended as "a glimpse at the achievements and potential of women in the '80s".

 In a 1989 interview, Silver identified the films Shadow of a Doubt (1943), Presenting Lily Mars (1943), and Song of the Islands (1942) as early influences.
 She also noted that, while she admired the work of François Truffaut, she felt an affinity with Satyajit Ray.

 Silver died of vascular dementia at her home in Manhattan on December 31, 2020, at age 85.
+A posthumous stage adaptation of Hester Street debuted in 2024.